21 Cozy Living Rooms That Will Put You in the Mood to Hibernate

 MORE: How to Pull off Maximalist Decor

-Sometimes the transition from a summer/fall living room to one that’s way cozier can be tough.
-When it comes time to swap our bright floral pillows and neon rugs for fuzzy throw blankets and sweet candles, sometimes we need a little inspiration.
+Along with stocking up on all things festive, winter is a great time to invest a little time and money in making your home a place you want to be.
+When it comes time to swap our bright floral pillows and neon rugs for fuzzy throw blankets and scented candles, sometimes we need a little inspiration.

 MORE: How to Decorate According to Zodiac Sign

-Luckily, there are a ton of home tours on the web that we’re taking notes from.
-Click through the slideshow ahead to get a look at them!
+Of course, there are a ton of gorgeously cozy, well-styled living rooms out there that we’re taking notes from.
+Click through the slideshow ahead to get a look at which spaces you’ll want to recreate for yourself.